akshita151106/akshita/README.md

 Open **http://localhost:5173**, click **START CAMERA**, and allow camera access.

-## 🌐 Deploy it

-The project is a standard Vite app, so any static host works (Vercel, Netlify, GitHub Pages):

-- Build command: `npm run build`
-- Output directory: `dist`

 Camera access requires **HTTPS**.
 These hosts provide it automatically.
 Plain `http://` only works on `localhost`.

 ## 🗂️ Project structure